 Records Transfer Form (.pdf): please complete this form when transferring university records to the archives

-The Beulah Culbertson Archives and Special Collections is grateful for the support of The W family and the community, and is happy to accept donations that pertain directly to its collecting foci -- the history and culture of The W, the history of Mississippi women, and Mississippi women's leadership.
+The Beulah Culbertson Archives and Special Collections is grateful for the support of The W family and the broader community, and is happy to accept donations that pertain directly to its collecting foci -- the history and culture of The W, the history of Mississippi women, and Mississippi women's leadership.
 Acceptance of donations necessarily involves the committing of supplies and labor to assess, organize, and preserve the records; therefore, donors are encouraged to include a monetary donation to cover the costs of processing and preservation.
 Donations of significant value should be appraised by a professional, but Mississippi University for Women does not itself conduct monetary appraisals.
-All donations to Fant Memorial Library are subject to review by the Special Collections Librarian/University Archivist, who reserves the right to decline any donation, though the archivist may be able to refer the donor to a more appropriate repository.
+All donations to Fant Memorial Library are subject to review by the Special Collections Librarian/University Archivist or Dean, who reserve the right to decline any donation, though we will work to refer any donor to a more appropriate repository.

 Some examples of reasons for declining a gift include: